Let Them Eat Bingo: Release and promotion

 In the United Kingdom, Let Them Eat Bingo was released in March 1990 by Go!
-Discs.
+Beat.
 Released on CD, cassette and vinyl formats, the CD edition included a bonus twelve-inch version of "For Spacious Lies".
 In the United States, it was released on 20 April 1990 by Elektra Records and promoted as "an inventive mix of unshakeable pop melodies, world music references, choice sampling and club floor rhythms."
 The album was successful worldwide, and spent 15 weeks on the UK Albums Chart, peaking at number 17.
 It went on to receive gold certification.
 The album peaked at number 63 in Australia on the ARIA chart, and spent 10 weeks in the top 100.